Safwan-Hossain/Java-Poker/README.md

 - **Java 21**
-- **WebSocket client** - this app requires a frontend to connect and play.
+- **[WebSocket client ](https://github.com/Safwan-Hossain/Java-Poker-Frontend)** - this app requires a frontend to connect and play.
-You can use my [UI here](https://github.com/Safwan-Hossain/Java-Poker-Frontend)

-> 💡 Note: This app uses reactive WebFlux, no servlet container like Tomcat is used
+> Note: This app uses reactive WebFlux, no servlet container like Tomcat is used

 ## 🏁 Getting Started